Background information and insider tips for seeing the Blue Angels in San Francisco.

 Baker Beach: not a good viewing spot.
 I happened to be there once on a beautiful sunny day when the Blue Angels were performing.
 It was cool to watch the planes zoom over the Golden Gate from the other side, but you couldn't see any of the stunts.

-Alcatraz: if you plan ahead and get tickets for one of the show days, you might have one of the best views of all.
+Alcatraz: if you plan ahead (way ahead) and get tickets for one of the show days, you might have one of the best views of all.
 You can see them come in over the bridge and you'll have a front row view of the near misses they perform right in front of the island.
-See tips for getting tickets: visiting Alcatraz.
+See tips for getting tickets: Alcatraz tours.

 Here's the whole viewing area for the Air Show.